 I rounded up and cut my runner 3 1/2 yards long

-As always, the measurements are just guidelines.
+As always, all the measurements included in this post are just guidelines.
 Make your easy no sew burlap table runner any width or length you want.
-This look would be really pretty if you were serving a buffet from your table and could remove the end chairs.
-The version with the burlap bow is not practical for a real dinner party where someone will sit at the end of the table.
+The look above with the bow would be really pretty if you were serving a buffet from your table. and could remove the end chairs.
+The version with the burlap bow is not practical for a real dinner party, where someone will sit at the end of the table.
 The version with the twine (made a bit shorter in length) would work well for that.

 I know burlap isn’t for everyone, but I hope I made at least a few non-believers see the light!
 I’ll be back in a few days…until then be happy and safe.

 Handy Quick Links:

 - burlap table runner with ruffles

 - burlap table runner with tassels